-The East Tennessee State University graduate program in counseling is in the Department of Counseling and Human Services within the Clemmer College.
-As part of ETSU, the counseling program is committed to diversity and does not discriminate against applicants or students based on age, sex, race, religion, national origin, disability, veteran status, or sexual orientation.
+The East Tennessee State University Graduate Program in Counseling is in the Department of Counseling and Human Services within the Clemmer College.
+As part of ETSU, the Counseling Program is committed to diversity and does not discriminate against applicants or students based on age, sex, race, ethnicity, color, religion, national origin, disability, veteran status, gender identity, or sexual/affectional identity.

 - That counseling is a unique, interactive relationship process which focuses on prevention, problem resolution, mental health, and development by using an understanding of individual, systemic, and social contexts.

-- In the importance of a heightened awareness of a multicultural and diverse world and the impact of the dominant culture, the family, and individual behavior on the clients with whom we work, the students we are training, and ourselves.
+- That a heightened awareness of a multicultural and diverse world and the impact of the dominant culture, the family, and individual behavior on the clients with whom we work, the students we are training, and ourselves is critically important.

 The ETSU Counseling Program has traditionally served full-time and part-time students since 1963.
-Four masters level concentrations are offered: Clinical Mental Health Counseling, College Counseling/Student Affairs, Couples and Family Therapy, and School Counseling.
-In addition, the program offers an Education Specialist Degree in Counselor Leadership in partnership with the Educational Leadership and Policy Analysis (ELPA) Department through Cohort Programs.
+Two master’s level concentrations are offered – Clinical Mental Health Counseling and School Counseling – with the option to take specialization courses in couple and family counseling or college counseling and student affairs.
+In addition, the program offers an Education Specialist Degree in Counselor Leadership in partnership with the Educational Leadership and Policy Analysis (ELPA) Department.

 In order to continue to effectively carry out our mission and goals, we engage in ongoing program and student assessment processes.
 To see our assessment reports click here.